Khristina Chess

 I felt really bad for Caitlin.
 She seemed invisible to everyone who supposedly loved her.
 She was hiding her pain in front of everyone.
 And people she loved kept leaving her: first her sister Cass and then her new friend Corinna.

-If you like the tough topics and want to explore YA books about dating violence and abuse, Dreamland is great read.
+If you like the issue-driven fiction and want to explore YA books about tough topics like dating violence and abuse, Dreamland is great read.
 For more books like this, check out my list Which Powerful YA Books about Abuse and Relationship Violence Should You Read Next.

 “I’d always called my body ‘athletic.’
 Words like ‘stocky’ and ‘muscular’ described my figure.
 I was the fastest girl on the track and cross country teams.
 Muscular, stocky girls weren’t beautiful, though.
 Skinny girls were.
-Girls like Erica Miller.” ― Khristina Chess, quote from Hollow Beauty
+Girls like Erica Miller.” ― Khristina Chess from Hollow Beauty

 Me, Earl, and the Dying Girl by Jesse Andrews

-“We used to be pretty good friends, but fourteen-year-old girls are psychotic.” ― Jesse Andrews, quote from Me and Earl and the Dying Girl
+“We used to be pretty good friends, but fourteen-year-old girls are psychotic.” ― Jesse Andrews from Me and Earl and the Dying Girl

 I loved this book.
 It was so comical, which is an odd thing to say about a book about a girl dying from cancer.
 But it’s true.
 It’s sad humor in the face of tragedy.